finpi-technologies/Finpi/README.md

-Finpi 💳
+Finpi

-Finpi is a FinTech platform by Finpi Technologies Ltd, powered by the Pi Network 🌐.
+Finpi is a FinTech platform by Finpi Technologies Ltd, powered by the Pi Network.
-It provides secure 🔐 local and international payments 💸, savings, and financial services designed to empower individuals, businesses, and communities.
+It provides secure local and international payments, savings, and financial services designed to empower individuals, businesses, and communities.

-🌍 Vision
+ Vision

 To make borderless digital finance simple, fast, and accessible — especially in regions where traditional banking is limited.
 We aim to bridge the gap between local economies and the global digital economy using the power of Pi Network.

-🚀 Key Features
+ Key Features

-🔐 Secure Transactions – Pi-powered, low-cost, and reliable
+ Secure Transactions – Pi-powered, low-cost, and reliable

-💸 Payments – For individuals, merchants, and enterprises

-💰 Savings & Wallets – Helping users grow and manage digital assets
+ Payments – For individuals, merchants, and enterprises Savings and Wallets  Helping users grow and manage digital assets

 🔗 Ecosystem Integration – Connects with Pi apps and partners

-🌐 Local + International Support – Finance without borders
+Local + International Support – Finance without borders

-🛠 Tech Stack
+ Tech Stack

 Frontend: React / Next.js
 Backend: Node.js / Express